pandas-dev/pandas/doc/source/user_guide/10min.rst

    df2.dtypes

-If you're using IPython, tab completion for column names (as well as public attributes) is automatically enabled.
-Here's a subset of the attributes that will be completed:
+Tab completion for column names (as well as public attributes) is enabled by default if you're using IPython.
+A selection of the characteristics that will be completed is shown below:

 .. ipython::